 Every drop of this brew is delicate and reminiscent of the element that it is named for: snow.
-The water used to make this brew comes from melted mountain snow that melted and was then filtered through the earth.
+The water used to make this brew comes from melted mountain snow that was filtered through the earth.
 The result is a gentle, fragrant, and refreshing taste.

 One Word to Describe This Sake Brew